cgi-js/cgi-js/README.md

 # cgi-js
-> run interpreted script files or their proxies
+> run interpreted script files or connect to cgi / other server proxies
 --------

 Supports running Interpreted Language scripts running on express server.
 Supports both CGI executables as well as proxy to localhost/remote/embedded servers using proxying.